 “My wife and I have always paid our nannies a holiday bonus,” says Graeme Gibson, a Seattle father.
 “There are a number of reasons why, but the main one is that we want her to feel appreciated.”

-When would you NOT give your nanny a bonus?
+When would you not give your nanny a holiday bonus?

 Bonuses are an extra thank-you for a job well done.
-Don’t give your nanny a bonus if you’re about to let them go for poor performance or because things aren’t working out.
+Don’t give your nanny a bonus if you’re about to let them go for poor performance or because things simply aren’t working out for any other reason (like perhaps their services are just not in the budget anymore).
 Doing so will lead them to believe you’re pleased with their work and give them a false sense of job security.

 How much should you give for a nanny holiday bonus?

 If you employ a full-time nanny, it’s typical to pay a bonus of one to two week’s salary.
 Some will get more (or less), but one week is the norm.
-If you live in a major city, the bonus might be more; if you’re in a rural area, it might be less.
+If you live in a major city, what you offer as a nanny holiday bonus might be more; if you’re in a rural area, it might be less.
 Kuhn suggests you do a little research and ask what other nearby parents are giving their nannies.

 The size of the bonus also depends on your family’s financial means.
 Some working parents can only afford a half-week’s pay, while others may give their nanny two weeks’ pay or bonuses that include airfare home for the holidays, a Caribbean cruise or an iPad.
 While those are generous bonuses, an extra week’s salary is the typical tip.